 7. Nonstandard Criminal Convictions

+In some cases, being designated as a person prohibited from possessing a firearm occurs for nonstandard criminal convictions.
 For less serious crimes, first-time offenders are often given an alternative to jail, and the charges against them are dismissed (typically a year or two later) if the offender successfully stays out of trouble.

 However, in Washington State, these alternative sentences often still count as a criminal “conviction.”
 Even if the charges are later dismissed, you are still “convicted” of that crime in the following scenarios: